Rudradas01/Hospital-Management-System/README.md

 Create a new MySQL database.

-Import the provided SQL schema (if available).
+Import the provided SQL schema .

 Update database credentials in the JDBC connection file.